Abstract digital artwork featuring smooth, overlapping curved shapes in shades of green and blue on a black background.

 • Conduktor is a commercial Kafka governance platform built around RBAC, self-service topic workflows, and a proxy (Gateway) that enforces encryption and policy at the wire level without modifying producer or consumer code.

-• Its strongest use cases are multi-team enterprise environments where governance, compliance (PCI DSS, HIPAA, GDPR), and self-service at scale are priorities.
+• Its strongest use cases are multi-team enterprise environments where governance, compliance (PCI DSS, HIPAA, GDPR), and self-service are priorities.

 • Per-seat pricing ($1,200/seat/year on the Team Edition) becomes a significant line item for teams above 20-30 users; at 100 users across three clusters, estimated list price reaches $80,000-$150,000 per year.